riga/luigid-nginx/README.md

 - `/luigi/luigi.conf`: The luigi config.
 - `/luigi/htpasswd`: The [htpasswd](http://www.htaccesstools.com/articles/htpasswd/) file containing valid user-password combinations.
 By default, the user `user` with password `pass` is accepted.
 You might want to forward a different file to this location for obvious security reasons (see example below).
 - `/luigi/state`: The state file created and/or loaded by the luigi scheduler.
+- `/luigi/history.db`: The sqlite database containing the task history.
+The history is recorded when you pass `-e LUIGI_TASK_HISTORY=1` to the `docker run` command.

 ## Examples